 Whilst on an allergen theme, in my opinion, the significant uplift in demand for vegan products has the potential to raise more issues around allergens.
 This lifestyle choice trend is gaining serious traction with new product ranges being released at some pace.
 Products suitable for vegans may not be suitable for individuals with egg or dairy allergies, these are separate issues and it’s a potentially dangerous assumption to make that they are equivalent.
 The Vegan Society’s website is clear in warning consumers of this.
 There is no legal definition of the term vegan, however the FSA provides voluntary guidance on the use of the terms vegetarian and vegan in food labelling, including advice about cross-contamination.
 Retailers are also issuing or updating their guidance, however many smaller producers may lack the detailed technical understating to appreciate, manage and communicate these significant risks.

-If allergen control is part of your ‘to train’ list for 2019, please get in touch.
+Please get in touch!
 We’ve recently been busy training a large convenience retailer’s technical and product development teams in October in managing ‘free-from’ products and how each function plays their part.
 Our Allergen Management, Allergen Awareness sessions can help improve your allergen risk assessment and ensure your site has a clear understanding of their impact on allergen controls.
 Watch this space for our new ‘Free From’ Allergen course, get in touch if you’d like to know more.

 In-house course enquiries

 Please contact us on firstname.lastname@example.org for our next dates to provide these courses for up to 12 delegates at your site.